Link Quality, How To Build Quality Backlinks

 - Authority

 All links aren’t created equal.
 Certain links carry a lot more weight than others.
-This is a list of backlinks in order of their base authority/value from least to most.
+This is a list of backlinks in order of their base authority/value from least to most:

 - Commenting